tektutor/openshift-july-2025/Day4/README.md

 The access mode mentioned in PV/PVC
 <pre>
+- In our Openshift cluster, we have 3 master and 3 workers nodes, total 6 nodes(Virtual Machine)
-ReadWriteOnce - All pods from the same openshift node can read and write to the volume(external storage) ReadWriteMany - All pods from every openshift nodes can read and write to the voluem(external storage)
+- ReadWriteOnce - All pods from the same openshift node can read and write to the volume(external storage)
+- ReadWriteMany - All pods from every openshift nodes can read and write to the voluem(external storage)
 </pre>